sxjscience/HKO-7/README.md

 Also, you can view samples of the learned connection structure of different layers in the TrajGRU-L13 model:

 - For the encoder, lower-layers will capture lower-level motion features and higher layer will capture some more general motion features.
-We show one of the learned links for layer1 to layer3.
+We show one of the learned links for layer1, layer2 and layer3 (from left to right).

     <img src="https://raw.githubusercontent.com/sxjscience/HKO-7/master/mnist_data/ebrnn1_link_sample.gif" width="250"/>
     <img src="https://raw.githubusercontent.com/sxjscience/HKO-7/master/mnist_data/ebrnn2_link_sample.gif" width="250"/>
     <img src="https://raw.githubusercontent.com/sxjscience/HKO-7/master/mnist_data/ebrnn3_link_sample.gif" width="250"/>
-- For the forecaster, lower-layers will capture lower-level motion features and higher layer will capture more general motion patterns.
-We show one of the learned links for layer3 to layer1.
+- For the forecaster, higher-layers will generate more global movements and lower layer will generate motions with finer details.
+We show one of the learned links for layer3, layer2 and layer1 (from left to right).

     <img src="https://raw.githubusercontent.com/sxjscience/HKO-7/master/mnist_data/fbrnn3_link_sample.gif" width="250"/>
     <img src="https://raw.githubusercontent.com/sxjscience/HKO-7/master/mnist_data/fbrnn2_link_sample.gif" width="250"/>